 When your child suffers an injury at school, you deserve answers and accountability.
-The injury attorneys in our Broward County office have access to experts in the fields of medicine, insurance, investigation, law and more.
+The school injury attorneys in our Fort Lauderdale office have access to experts in the fields of medicine, insurance, investigation, law and more.
 These individuals not only delve into the details of the case to provide a more intimate understanding of what happened and who is responsible, they are available to testify in depositions and, if necessary, at trial in order to prove your case.Playground Injuries

 One of the most common sites of injuries to children at school is playgrounds.
 The Centers for Disease Control and Prevention (CDC) report that every year, some 200,000 children under the age of 14 are treated in emergency rooms for playground injuries.

 Of those injuries:

 - 45 percent are severe, including fractures, internal injuries, concussions, dislocations and amputations